API via HTTP in n8n Cloud

 }

-Replace "recipient_number" with the recipient’s WhatsApp number (international format, no +).
+Replace `"recipient_number"` with the recipient’s WhatsApp number (international format, no `+`).

-Parameters for sending a message in WhatsApp
+<figure><img src="https://2417185145-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FhsdgGmVCG31mEaHyRvxC%2Fuploads%2FAETl00BeL24rHGNxdXLR%2Fimage.png?alt=media&#x26;token=e0ffeab5-6c98-40aa-a0c3-69b768e660a8" alt=""><figcaption><p>Parameters for sending a message in WhatsApp</p></figcaption></figure>

 You can specify either the recipient's number in international format or the chat ID.
 It doesn't matter which one you use.
-For more information about what a chat ID is, see: Chat ID.
-What is it and how to get it?
+For more information about what a chat ID is, see: [chat-id.-what-is-it-and-how-to-get-it](https://support.whapi.cloud/help-desk/faq/chat-id.-what-is-it-and-how-to-get-it "mention")

-Filtering Incoming Messages to Build a WhatsApp Bot
+### Filtering Incoming Messages to Build a WhatsApp Bot

 So far, we've covered the basic setup of connecting the WhatsApp API to n8n, allowing you to receive incoming messages and send messages to any number — including groups and channels.